Enable and manage 2-step verification

 How does it work?

 When 2-step verification is turned on for your account, it is turned on for all users in your account.
-Each user then gets to decide if they want to use it by checking the box in the prompt that comes up to do the verification.
+Each user then gets to decide if they want to use it by checking the box in the verification prompt.

 What if I don’t want to use it?